Compliance laws and requirements can be a headache. But there’s a high price to pay for non-compliance — even if it’s unintentional.

 - Allow recipients to opt out of communication at any time.

 - Keep up to date on changing regulations.

 How many emails flood into your inbox every day?
-A lot, most likely.
-As a dealer, however, you are required to not “spam” customers’ inboxes with unsolicited or misleading emails.
+Probably a lot.
+As a dealer, however, you’re required to not “spam” customers’ inboxes with unsolicited or misleading emails.

 - May not contain false or deceptive headers or subject lines.